8shashank/Unix-Shell/README.md

 Building instructions

-1. Change the current working directory to the project (folder “CS-281-Project”)
+1. Change the current working directory to the project folder
 2. Run cmake by typing “cmake .”
 3. Build the executable by typing “make”
 4. Run the executable by typing “./mainClass”